vaibhavshakya11/IGScrapper/README.md

     python3 main.py
     ```

-3. Follow the prompts to enter the subject code and the year you will be taking the exams.
+3. Follow the prompts to enter the subject code, the year you will be taking the exams, and the start year for past papers download.

-4. A new directory called IGCSE Syllabi should be created and all the syllabi shall be downloaded here.
+4. The script will create a structured directory called `IGCSE Resources`, with subdirectories for each subject containing syllabi and past papers organized by year and series.

+## Notes

+- Enter `0000` as the subject code to exit the program.
+- Ensure you have a stable internet connection while using the script for downloading resources.

+## Contribution

+Feel free to contribute to the project by forking the repository and making pull requests.
+Ensure your code adheres to the existing style and include tests where appropriate.

+## License

+This project is licensed under the MIT License.

+Thanks for using IGScrapper, Vaibhav Shakya.